ophub/kernel/kernel-config/README.md

     kernel_config: kernel-config/release/stable
 ```

-If there is no special requirement, you can compile the kernel using the default configuration file [compile-kernel/tools/config](https://github.com/ophub/amlogic-s9xxx-armbian/tree/main/compile-kernel/tools/config) without specifying personalized configuration.
-For more settings, please refer to the [Kernel Compilation Instructions](https://github.com/ophub/amlogic-s9xxx-armbian/tree/main/compile-kernel) document.
+If there is no special requirement, you can proceed without specifying personalized configuration.
+The kernel default configuration file [compile-kernel/tools/config](https://github.com/ophub/amlogic-s9xxx-armbian/tree/main/compile-kernel/tools/config) will be used for kernel compilation.
+For more settings, please refer to the [Kernel Compilation Guide](https://github.com/ophub/amlogic-s9xxx-armbian/tree/main/compile-kernel) document.

 # 内核个性化配置说明